 Carry on walking down the avenue past the path coming up from Phipps Bridge tram stop.
 Re-cross the tarmac bridge and continue straight on.
 To your right, in the trees, we have created a natural play area for children.

 Cross over the ornate white Victorian bridge, and in front of you will see a second white bridge with Morden Hall beyond, surrounded by a moat.
 Approach Morden Hall.
 Cross back over the bridge into the park, turn left following the path crossing over two small wooden bridges.
-Once over the second bridge turn right, following the signpost to the wetlands, which is flooded and is home to a rich variety of wildlife.
+Once over the second bridge turn right, following the signpost to the wetlands, which is home to a rich variety of wildlife.
 (N.B.
 The boardwalk through the wetlands can be wet after rain and in winter.
 If you would prefer not to take this route, continue straight ahead and make a circuit of North Park before continuing from this point at point 9).

 Water lies at the heart of Morden Hall Park.
 During your walk you will cross over the River Wandle several times and visit the lush wetlands, vibrant riverbanks and islands which provide homes to a variety of plants, animals, insects and birdlife.
 The park is one of the closest heronries to central London.

 When you leave the wetlands you will reach a T-junction with a tram crossing to your right.
 Instead, turn left and follow the path with the wetlands on your left; North Park is to your right.
 Turn left at the end of the wetland boardwalk, cross over a wooden bridge, with glimpses of Morden Hall through the trees to your right.

 Retrace your steps back over the two large wooden bridges to the white bridge over the Wandle.
 Do not cross it, instead pass straight ahead towards the Snuff Mill.

 At the Snuff Mill turn right and retrace your steps back to the Potting Shed Café and our Garden Centre, where you started.